jtiradohernandez/jtiradohernandez/README.md

 - 🔭 Working on Wallapop as QA Engineer
-- 🌱 I’m currently learning Java and AWS
+- 🌱  Looking for Backend engineer role
 - 💬 Ask me about Home Assistant